How do you say PEACE in Italian?

 Non dare pace

-To not leave someone alone, to not give peace
+Not to leave someone alone, not to give peace

-You use non darsi pace to stress that you or someone is unable to accept a given situation.
+You use non darsi pace to emphasize that you or someone else is unable to accept a given situation.

 Non darsi pace